Christiana Riot: Incident

-From Philadelphia the group had been watched by Samuel Williams, a member of the Special Secret Committee; he followed Kline and warned the Black community around Christiana that they were coming.
+From Philadelphia, the group had been watched by Samuel Williams, a member of the Special Secret Committee; he followed Kline and warned the Black community around Christiana that they were coming.
 Kline, Agan, and Tully were aware that Williams was following them and knew that secrecy was gone; Agan and Tully returned to Philadelphia because of the risk of violence.
 Kline had been delayed from the Penningtonville meeting and eventually tracked down the Gorsuch party on the morning of September 10 in Sadsbury.
-The party entering Christiana were Henry Kline, Edward Gorsuch, his son Dickinson Gorsuch, his nephew Joshua M. Gorsuch, his nephew Dr. Thomas Pierce, Nicholas T. Hutchings, and Nathan Nelson.
+The party entering Christiana was Henry Kline, Edward Gorsuch, his son Dickinson Gorsuch, his nephew Joshua M. Gorsuch, his nephew Dr. Thomas Pearce, Nicholas T. Hutchings, and Nathan Nelson.

 Shortly after midnight on September 11, the Gorsuch party set out on the raid with a hired, disguised white guide.
-The first house he took them to supposedly had one of the slaves, but they decided to go to another place where two were staying, before returning for the first.
+The first house he took them to supposedly had one of the slaves, but they decided to go to another place where two were staying before returning to the first.
 Gorsuch believed that if he had captured two of the slaves, the third, whose wife he still held enslaved, could be persuaded to return.
 Just before dawn, the group reached William Parker's house, where the guide had said two slaves were staying.
 The guide left.
 It is unknown whether the guide had deliberately led them to the center of resistance in Lancaster County.

 William Parker knew the group was hunting slaves.
 Also in his house were his wife, Eliza; her sister, Hannah; Hannah's husband, Alexander Pinckney; and Abraham Johnson.
 Two visitors were also there: Joshua Kite, also known as John Beard, who was one of Gorsuch's escaped slaves, probably Nelson Ford; and Samuel Thompson, another of the escaped slaves who had taken a new name.
 Sarah Pownall, a white neighbor and wife of Parker's landlord, stopped by the evening of September 10 to warn that if the raiders came, all of the blacks should flee to Canada.

 As the raiders traveled up to Parker's house, which was on a hill, they ran into Joshua Kite, possibly returning home or possibly acting as a lookout, and Gorsuch recognized him as one of the escaped slaves.
 Kite recognized his former owner and rushed back to the house, yelling a warning.
 Accounts of events over the next two hours are contradictory.
 Parker and his household moved to the second floor with their guns and were in a good position to defend themselves.